PixoVR/pixo-golang-clients/pixo-platform/README.md

 ### Legacy Headset Client

-The Legacy Headset Client is a Golang client that interacts with the Legacy Headset API
+The Legacy Headset Client simplifies interactions with the [Legacy Headset API](https://modules.apex.pixovr.com/ping) to manage sessions.
+This client is deprecated and will be removed in the future.
+Use the Platform Client instead.

 ```go
 package main